 This B.C. specialty (from Nanaimo, a suburb of Vancouver), was made to be medicated!

 These layered bars made their debut in a 1950s cookbook from the Vancouver Island city of Nanaimo.
 They’ve been growing in popularity ever since.
 My first encounter with them was back in the 80s when I made my living as a circus and variety arts performer.
 A producer I worked a lot for at the time had several dates a year booked at a small Vancouver theater near (but not in) Nanaimo.
-Near was close enough for every coffee shop to have stocks of the sweet treats offered in the vicinity of the checkout register.
+Near was close enough for every coffee shop to have stacks of the sweet treats offered in the vicinity of the checkout register.

 My friends and I quickly learned that different cooks had their own variations on the legendary local dessert and the quality could vary substantially from purveyor to purveyor.
 I hope my medicated version passes muster.
 My recipe testers thought it did and then some!